Ursula von der Leyen: COVID-19 vaccine deal

 Von der Leyen was first reported to have taken a personal role in negotiating the vaccine deal.
 Health Commissioner Stella Kyriakides later informed the European Parliament that von der Leyen played no (formal) role and "was not involved in the negotiations on the Covid vaccine contract".
 The last COVID-19 vaccines will according to the contract with Pfizer be delivered in 2027.

 The incident has been reported as "Pfizergate".
 In 2024 the European Public Prosecutor's Office (EPPO) took over the investigation from Belgian authorities.
 The original complaint, from a Belgian lobbyist, cited "interference in public functions, destruction of SMS, corruption and conflict of interest".

-In early May 2024, a few days before the hearing in Liège was supposed to take place, Baldan's lawyer, Diane Protat, visited the EPPO's offices in Brussels and Luxembourg to request a copy of its case file, but was she told that there was no such file and security was called on her.
+In early May 2024, a few days before the hearing in Liège was supposed to take place, Baldan's lawyer, Diane Protat, visited the EPPO's offices in Brussels and Luxembourg to request a copy of its case file, but she was told that there was no such file and security was called on her.
 A few days later, it was reported that Hungary and Poland had joined the lawsuit.
 By the end of the month, the plaintiff asked "the European People's Party to withdraw the candidacy of Ms von der Leyen for the post of President of the European Commission" as well as "prohibiting anyone from presenting the candidature of Mrs von der Leyen to the post of President of the European Commission or any other post within the European institutions as long as she is the subject of criminal proceedings".